JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * `teamcity.storage.migration.s3.forceVirtualHostAddressing` — use the virtual hosted style of S3 URL addresses instead of deprecated path style (by default, **true**).
 * `teamcity.storage.migration.s3.upload.numberOfRetries` — the number of attempts the service does when uploading data to S3 if it encounters errors (by default, **5**).
 * `teamcity.storage.migration.s3.upload.retryDelayMs` — the initial delay between attempts in milliseconds (by default, **1000**).

-## Build

-This project uses Gradle as the build system.